 Children can frequently be missing, only to be found in places where they are not expected to be; alternatively, they can abscond for a variety of reasons.
-However, Centre Academy East Anglia procedure ensures that all missing children are returned under staff supervision as quickly as possible.
+However, Centre Academy London procedure ensures that all missing children are returned under staff supervision as quickly as possible.

-This policy has been reviewed with the DSL and Alternate, taking into consideration the following documents.
+This policy has been reviewed with the Designated Safeguarding Lead (DSL) and Alternate, taking into consideration the following documents.

-'Safeguarding Children Who Run Away or Go Missing from Home or Care' Suffolk Safeguarding Children Board '

-'Keeping Children Safe in Education'
+- 'Children Missing from Home and Care Policy and Protocol' Wandsworth Safeguarding Children Partnership - 'Keeping Children Safe in Education' (KSCIE), Department for Education

-Definitions of Missing as defined in 'Safeguarding Children Who Run Away or Go Missing from Home or Care'

-The term 'missing' refers to children and young people up to the age of 18 who have run away from their home or care placement, have been forced to leave or whose whereabouts are unknown.
-(Suffolk Safeguarding Children Board,)
+As defined in 'Safeguarding Children Who Run Away or Go Missing from Home or Care', the term 'missing' refers to children and young people up to the age of 18 who have run away from their home or care placement, have been forced to leave or whose whereabouts are unknown.
+(Statutory guidance on children who run away or go missing from home or care - Department of Education).

 All staff should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
-Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risk of a child going missing in the future (KCSIE).
+Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risk of a child going missing in future - see Keeping Children Safe in Education (KCSIE).